-- (a) If no solution, then report three identical shelves, two parallel shelves, pup tent or book shelf. - (b) If infinitely many solutions, then report one shelf, open book or saw tooth. - (c) If a unique intersection point, then report the values of x, y and z.
+- (a) If no solution, then report double decker, triple decker, pup tent or book shelf. - (b) If infinitely many solutions, then report single decker, open book or saw tooth. - (c) If a unique intersection point, then report the values of x, y and z.